toiletpapar/infrastructure/docs/baremetal/flatcar/a00-flatcar.md

         WantedBy=multi-user.target
 ```

 Ensure each node has a unique name to reduce conflict when using local storage and for assisting in troubleshooting.
 If you've already setup your DNS server specified in `pi/b01-pi-dns.md`, this should be the hostname used to identify your k8s server and can be found in your zone files.
-In this project, this is `k8s.smithers.private`.
+In this project, the control plane is `k8s.smithers.private`.

 #### (Optional) Partition your drive
 https://coreos.github.io/butane/config-flatcar-v1_0/